mxhofer/Named-Entity-Recognition-BidirectionalLSTM-CNN-CoNLL/README.md

 # Named-Entity-Recognition-BLSTM-CNN-CoNLL
-  Keras implementation of the Bidirectional LSTM and CNN model by Chiu and Nichols (2016) for CoNLL news data.
-See paper: https://arxiv.org/abs/1511.08308.
+  Keras implementation of the Bidirectional LSTM and CNN model by Chiu and Nichols (2016) for CoNLL 2003 news data.
+See the original paper: https://arxiv.org/abs/1511.08308

 The implementation differs from the original paper in these ways:
-  1) no lexicons/dictionaries
+  1) no lexicons
   2) Nadam optimizer used instead of SGD
   3) Parameters: LSTM cell size of 200 (vs 275), dropout of 0.5 (vs 0.68)